org12893/m_light_handbook/README.md

 There is the option to include the white LED or leave it out.
 The option is represented by a rectangular checkbox.
 Checking the box includes the white led leave the box empty to not use the white led.

 The color field on the bottom shows a preview of the set color.
 It changes as soon as one of the three slider changes.

+### Service
+The service tab is used to connect and disconnect to the Moodlight.
+It can also be used to synchronize data and use the send this: section to send commands directly.
+This can help to find problems and or check additional functionalitites.
+The data received from the moodlight is also written into the text field on the bottom of the Service tab.

+### App general
+Any additional informations and messages are displayed as little pop ups on the bottom of the application screen.
+There is one popup for showing that there is no Moodlight connected.
+(TODO are there more?)